-Through their day-to-day contact with children and direct work with families all Red Balloon staff have a responsibility to:
+Through their day-to-day contact with students and direct work with families all RBET-Aylesbury staff have a responsibility to:

-- identify concerns early to prevent them from escalating; - provide a safe environment in which children can learn; - identify children who may benefit from early help; - know what to do if a child tells them s/he is being abused or neglected; - follow the referral process if they have a concern.
+- identify concerns early to prevent them from escalating; - provide a safe environment in which students can learn; - identify students who may benefit from early help; - know what to do if a student tells them they are being abused or neglected; - follow the referral process if they have a concern.

-At the time of writing, the premises of Red Balloon Worthing is not used by any external organisation or individual.
-In the event of this circumstance changing, the external organisation/individual will be advised that they must adhere to this policy.
-The Governors have a duty to investigate any safeguarding concern.
-External organisations/individuals who have access to the premises will be made aware that in such circumstances, the Governors reserve the right to involve external bodies without further notice.
+At the time of writing, the premises of RBET-Aylesbury are not used by any external organisation or individual.
+In the event of this circumstance changing, the external organisation or individual will be advised that they must adhere to this policy.
+The governors have a duty to investigate any safeguarding concern.
+External organisations and individuals who have access to the premises will be made aware that, in such circumstances, the governors reserve the right to involve external bodies without further notice.
 Examples of external bodies include the Local Authority Designated Officer (LADO), the Police and any other relevant body.

-This policy sets out how managers at Red Balloon will discharge their statutory responsibilities relating to safeguarding and promoting the welfare of children who are provided for by the charity.
-The policy applies to all staff, paid and unpaid, working anywhere within the organisation, including trustees.
-Support staff, housekeeping staff and administrators as well as teachers can be the first point of disclosure for a child.
+This policy sets out how managers at RBET-Aylesbury will discharge their statutory responsibilities relating to safeguarding and promoting the welfare of students who are provided for by the Centre.
+The policy applies to all staff, paid and unpaid, working anywhere within the organisation, including governors.
+Support staff, housekeeping staff and administrators as well as teachers can be the first point of disclosure for a student.